Vinayak18-roar/VK18-Linux/Readme.md

 ## Syntax
 mv sourcefile destinationfile

--Sourcefile: which file you want to rename/move.
+- Sourcefile: which file you want to rename/move.

--Destinationfile: where you have to move inside or what you to rename it for.
+- Destinationfile: where you have to move inside or what you to rename it for.

 ## Examples